mlinfra-io/mlinfra/docs/index.md

 ## How does it work?
 platinfra deploys infrastructure using a declarative approach.
 The minimal spec for aws cloud as infra with custom applications deployed is as follows:

+!!! note "The following is just a sample configuration."

+    The following sample yaml serves as a reference for the configuration of a MLOps stack which can be deployed using `platinfra`.
+Some of the stacks and their toolings are currently under active development and may not be available to use right away.

 ```yaml
 name: aws-mlops-stack
 provider: